rickellis/Shell-Scripts/README.md

 A set of color variables that allow text in shell scripts to be colorized.

 # sheading.sh
 "Shell Heading" generator.
 Outputs a centered heading with a colored background.
-The background spans the entire with of the terminal.
+The background spans the entire width of the terminal.
 The background color can be specified or it can be random.

 <img src="https://i.imgur.com/3aQOh1F.png" />